 Under the Real Estate (Regulation and Development) Act, 2016, every Indian state must have its own Real Estate Regulatory Authority.
 RERA overseas the protocols in the real estate industry and initiates quick dispute redressal.
-Maharashtra is the first state to implement RERA in full swing via Maharashtra Real Estate Regulatory Authority or MahaRERA.
+Maharashtra is the first state to fully implement RERA via Maharashtra Real Estate Regulatory Authority or MahaRERA.
 The RERA Act in Maharashtra functions on the following objectives:

-1. Bring optimum transparency in the sale of plots, apartments and buildings.
+1. Bring optimum transparency in the sale of plots, apartments, and buildings.

 2. Protection of customers’ interest in real estate transactions.